-- i) Suggested two years clean time - ii) Has the willingness, time and resources to serve - iii) Working knowledge of the Twelve Steps and Traditions of NA - iv) Previous experience as a Literature committee member
+- i) Suggested two years clean time - ii) Has the willingness, time and resources to serve - iii) Working knowledge of the Twelve Steps and Traditions of NA iv) Previous experience as a Literature committee member

-- i) Gives verbal and written report at ASC and if unable to attend ASC sends someone preferably a committee member to ASC with one - ii) Organizes, sets time, and leads committee meetings - iii) Has knowledge of Literature Handbook published by the WSO - iv) Keeps records of literature sales & back orders and places literature order to replenish literature stockpile - v) Makes copies of "Literature Order Forms", pays shipping expenses and buys supplies out of pre-approved budget - vi) Maintains a stockpile of at least \$2500.00 worth of literature u) Special Events Committee Chairperson Qualifications v) Special Events Committee Chairperson Responsibilities

-- vii) Accepts literature orders by phone, e-mail, or in person by the designated cut-off date - viii) Confirms literature payments and turns over money orders for literature purchases to the Treasurer or Vice Treasurer during ASC - ix) A copy of the literature order receipt(s) for the prior month shall be provided to the Treasurer at each ASC
+- i) Gives verbal and written report at ASC and if unable to attend ASC sends someone preferably a committee member to ASC with one - ii) Organizes, sets time, and leads committee meetings - iii) Has knowledge of Literature Handbook published by the WSO iv) Keeps records of literature sales & back orders and places literature order to replenish literature stockpile - v) Makes copies of "Literature Order Forms", pays shipping expenses and buys supplies out of pre-approved budget - vi) Maintains a stockpile of at least \$2500.00 worth of literature - vii) Accepts literature orders by phone, e-mail, or in person by the designated cut-off date - viii) Confirms literature payments and turns over money orders for literature purchases to the Treasurer or Vice Treasurer during ASC - ix) A copy of the literature order receipt(s) for the prior month shall be provided to the Treasurer at each ASC u) Special Events Subcommittee Chairperson Qualifications v) Special Events Subcommittee Chairperson Responsibilities

-- i) Suggested two years clean time - ii) Has the willingness, time and resources to serve - iii) Working knowledge of the Twelve Steps and Traditions of NA - iv) Previous experience as Special Events Committee member
+- i) Suggested two years clean time - ii) Has the willingness, time and resources to serve - iii) Working knowledge of the Twelve Steps and Traditions of NA iv) Previous experience as Special Events Committee member

 - i) Gives verbal and written report at ASC and if unable to attend ASC sends someone preferably a committee member to ASC with one - ii) Has an annual (Jan.
 2 to Jan.
 1 Special Events fiscal year) budget plus additional seed money to put on events to be accounted for at the end of the fiscal year.
 This means that once the annual budget has been exhausted no more money is available until the next Jan.
 ASC - iii) Any profits from Special Events shall be returned to ASC and given to the NDANA Treasurer no later than the end of the S. E. Comm. term at Jan.

-ASC - iv) Sets up and takes down the ASC meeting and provides coffee and supplies.
-Any expenses related to coffee and supplies shall be addressed in Money Matters at the ASC - v) Organizes, sets time, and leads committee meetings - vi) Responsible for keeping keys to storage facility along with Vice Chair and Campout Chair w) Hospitals & Institutions Committee Chairperson Qualifications x) Hospitals & Institutions Committee Chairperson Responsibilities
+ASC iv) Sets up and takes down the ASC meeting and provides coffee and supplies.
+Any expenses related to coffee and supplies shall be addressed in Money Matters at the ASC